ktbs/ktbs/doc/source/rest/Trace.rst

 rely on the :ref:`obsel_total_ordering`.
 For example, ``@obsels?limit=10`` will return the first ten obsels, while ``@obsels?reverse&limit=10`` will return the last ten obsels.
-Remember however that most RDF serializations are no notion of order (they convey a *set* of triples) so the representation of those resources may appear unordered.
+Remember however that most RDF serializations have no notion of order (they convey a *set* of triples) so the representation of those resources may appear unordered.
+The JSON-LD serializer in kTBS is a notable exception: the obsel list is sorted according to the obsel ordering.

-This still allows to retrieve obsels of a big trace in a paginated fashion, using ``limit`` to specify the size of the page, and ``after`` to browse from one page to another (setting its value to the latest obsel of the previous page),
+Even with unordered serializations, however, this still allows to retrieve obsels of a big trace in a paginated fashion, using ``limit`` to specify the size of the page, and ``after`` to browse from one page to another (setting its value to the latest obsel of the previous page),